 Outwardly Alekhine held the position that he was willing to face Capablanca in a rematch.
 But his subsequent actions would suggest that he was not interested in ever playing Capablanca again.
 He said he would play under the same terms that he had challenged the Cuban.

 Namely that Capablanca would be required to raise $10,000 for match stakes.
 More than half of this would go to the champion regardless of the result.
 First to win 6 games would take the title and draws would not count.

-Capa would try in vain to organize the rematch but always there were obstacles of one fashion or another.
-Apparently Alekhine was heard to remark to a friend that 'somehow the match will never take place'.
+.
 It resulted in a complete breakdown in relations between the two.
 Other less dangerous opponents did not have the same difficulties in getting a shot at the title.
-The first of these was Bogoljubov.
+The first of these was Efim Bogoljubov.

 The recently formed FIDE was promoting itself as the world governing body of chess.
 Players were gradually starting to recognize it in something along these terms.
 But it still had very little control over the World Championship.

-He played Bogoljubov for the title a second time five years later.
+He played Bogoljubov for the title a second time in 1934.
 The rematch was played in 12 German cities.
-The result was the same, this time on a score of 8-3 with 15 draws.
+The result was the same, this time on a score of 8-3 with 15 draws

 The Dutchman Max Euwe was the next challenger.
 Alekhine played him in 1935.
 Euwe was a strong player, positionally sound and would be a good test for the champion.
 Solid but unspectacular at the highest level was the perception.

 Alekhine said that he would easily win and there were not many to argue with him.
 He did not really prepare for the match and drank heavily throughout.
 In contrast the Maths professor Euwe prepared meticulously and played diligently.